Document a collection in Postman

 To add a description to a request, do the following:

 You can also edit descriptions when viewing the complete documentation for a collection.
-Select a collection in the sidebar, then select View complete documentation in the Overview tab.
+Select a collection in the sidebar, then click View complete documentation in the Overview tab.
 From here, you can add a description to any item in the collection.

 Collections with gRPC or WebSocket requests use a different format than collections with HTTP requests.
 You can view documentation and add descriptions for gRPC or WebSocket requests.
 You can also add a description on the collection’s Overview tab, but you can’t view or edit documentation for the full collection.
 Learn more about documenting gRPC requests or documenting WebSocket requests.

 An environment is a set of related variables you can use in Postman requests.
 You can also refer to variables when writing descriptions in a collection.
-In each case, the initial value of the variable is automatically populated in the documentation.
+In each case, the shared value of the variable is automatically populated in the documentation.

 To use an environment variable in your documentation, do the following: